High-Speed DSL Internet Access

 How would I share my DSL?

-How do I monitor how much bandwidth we're using?
+How do I monitor our shared usage?

 Are there privacy concerns with sharing?